GB Pant Road

-Built to represent the seven spokes of a bicycle spread around the watch tower, the Kalapani Jail housed seven three-storey wings, from which, only three remain.
-Though built with the intention of giving the guards an all-round view of the inmates, today, you can catch a splendid view from the top of the watchtower, especially of the North Bay lighthouse.
+Built to represent the seven spokes of a bicycle spread around the watchtower, the Kalapani Jail housed seven three-story wings, from which, only three remain.
+Though built with the intention of giving the guards an all-round view of the inmates, today, you can catch a splendid view from the top of the watchtower, especially of the North Bay Lighthouse.

 Note: If you’re visiting in the morning, it may be a little difficult to find tour guides around.
 Also, carry your own water bottle since there is no facility to buy bottled water inside the premises.

 Cost of Admission: Rs 10, Photo Camera: Rs 25, Video Camera: Rs 100